-Social security contributions: the amount of the social charges incurred by the employer to the social security funds as well as the amount set aside for severance pay.
+Social security contributions: the values of any Social contributions payable by the employer to the Social insurance schemes as well as the amount set aside for severance pay.

 Survey on contractual wages and salaries: statistics derived from the survey on contractual wages and salaries are based on the concept of "price of work."
 Thus they refer to a constant number of workers, characterized by a fixed structure of professional status (workers, employees, managers) and grade (base).
-The base currently in force is December 2015 = 100.
+The base currently in force is December 2021 = 100.
 They satisfy the need to assess the dynamic of earnings, net of the effects due to changes in the structure of employment by professional status, grade, working hours (full-time/part-time), seniority, overtime, decentralized bargaining, absences, conflicts etc.